HasanDnr/public-pages/learn/learn.md

 # How can I get more materials being contributed to my pile?

-You can share a direct link to your soil site to your social media, neighborhood email or WhatsApp groups.
-Each soil site also has a printable poster with a QR code, as well as other sharing features.
+You can share a direct link to your soil site on your social media e.g. neighborhood Facebook, Nextdoor, WhatsApp groups etc. Each soil site also has a printable poster with a QR code, that you can post up, or distribute as flyers, as well as other sharing features.

+You can also take the initiative to, for example, ask your local coffee store to give you their used coffee grounds.
+Many stores will happily do so!

 # Should the pile get lots of sun?